michael-upton97/cscompubdraft/mySite/wp-content/plugins/ultimate-member/readme.txt

 Ultimate Member has a range of extensions that allow you to extend the power of the plugin.
 You can purchase all of these extensions at a significant discount with our [All Access Pass](https://ultimatemember.com/pricing/) or you can purchase extensions individually.

+* [User Bookmarks](https://ultimatemember.com/extensions/user-bookmarks/) - Allow users to bookmark content from your website
 * [Private Content](https://ultimatemember.com/extensions/private-content/) - Display private content to logged in users that only they can access
 * [Instagram](https://ultimatemember.com/extensions/instagram/) - Allow users to show their Instagram photos on their profile
 * [User Tags](https://ultimatemember.com/extensions/user-tags/) - Lets you add a user tag system to your website